bl2437-nyu/os-assignment-package/readme.md

 Documentation within the source code files will not be translated.

+### Will this be available in another programming language?

-If you instead meant programming language, I will likely not personally implement a package in another language, but feel free to adapt my idea into whatever language you are teaching with.
+I will likely not personally implement a package in another language, but feel free to adapt my idea into whatever language you are teaching with.

 ### Where can I find your other work?

-Unfortunately, every other thing I do on the internet is made using my nickname, which I do not feel comfortable linking to.
+Unfortunately, every other thing I do on the internet is made with my online nickname, which I do not feel comfortable linking to.